 Since Alzheimer’s and dementia cause issues with memory, mobility and communication, memory care programs help residents reach a higher level of wellness so they can enjoy their passions and interests.

 To help keep residents safe, many memory care communities offer 24-hour care and have secured doors.
 As your loved one’s disease progresses, it’s natural for them to start to wander.

 While this can be dangerous, many communities work to give residents open space to explore.
 From gated outdoor areas to attention grabbing visual cues, the goal is to draw attention away from exits.

-Another way memory care community keep residents safe is by offering engaging activities.
-Structure and meaningful connections can make it less likely for residents to wander.
+Another way our memory care community keep residents safe is by offering engaging activities.
+Structure and meaningful connections can make it less likely for memory care residents to wander.